velikanghost/se2-farcaster-miniapp-starter/README.md

 The environment variables enable the following features:

 - Frame metadata - Sets up the Frame Embed that will be shown when you cast your frame
-- Account assocation - Allows users to add your frame to their account, enables notifications
+- Account association - Allows users to add your frame to their account, enables notifications
 - Redis API keys - Enable Webhooks and background notifications for your application by storing users notification details

 ```bash